mt-digital/Cognitive-Science-Examples/README.md

 ## To possibly include...

-- Three stages of past tense from PDP with some modern neural network library in Python (eg PyTorch, TensorFlow)

 - Markov processes in cognitive science
 - Pink noise and cognitive performance
 - Iterated learning model for the evolution of language